Delegate Guide

 The conference schedule, contact information, and more are all available at ymun.org/welcome.
 Please save or bookmark that page so you can refer to it easily, and don’t ever hesitate to reach out if you have any questions or concerns.

-YMUN 50 is incredibly proud to once again partner with Integrated Refugee & Immigrant Services (IRIS).
+YMUN LI is incredibly proud to once again partner with Integrated Refugee & Immigrant Services (IRIS).
 IRIS is an international nonprofit which works for immigrants and displaced families around the world.
 The organization provides shelter, emotional well-being, and empowerment, and facilitates programs that foster cross-cultural socialization.

 We encourage you to engage with IRIS and learn about their important work.
 IRIS representatives will be present at the Opening Ceremony and during Yale Day.
 Additionally, we will be fundraising for IRIS throughout the conference.
+Delegates will be able to donate during committee sessions, and delegates and advisors are welcome to make donations any time at the merch stand.

 Yale Day, one of YMUN’s most beloved and important traditions, offers delegates the opportunity to learn from some of Yale's most distinguished faculty, get to know the school, and meet current Yale students.
 Yale Day takes place during the morning and early afternoon on Friday.
 To see the schedule, rooms, and descriptions of events, visit ymun.org/yale-day.